 M30, H1, and H4 timeframes are well suited for newbie traders trading on a regular basis.
 Patterns of technical analysis, as well as indicators, provide adequate information on these time periods, while you don’t need to wait for a signal to open a position for long.

-Another important advantage of these timeframes is that a trader can measure the profitability of own strategy on a demo account within a short period of time and hence the feasibility of its practical application.
+Another important advantage of these timeframes is that a trader can measure the profitability of their own strategy on a demo account within a short period of time and hence the feasibility of its practical application.

 Additionally, you can use multiple timeframes simultaneously depending on the market situation.
-For example, when important economic news is released, you can decrease a timeframe for trading with more precision and increase it if there is the long-lasting flat market.
+For example, when important economic news are released, you can decrease a timeframe for trading with more precision and increase it if there is the long-lasting flat market.